wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-ftp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/roborio-filesystem.png
+   :alt: User will use the right pane to browse the Linux file system.

 After connecting to the roboRIO, Filezilla will open to the \\home\\lvuser directory.
 The right pane is the remote system (the roboRIO), the left pane is the local system (your computer).
 The top section of each pane shows you the hierarchy to the current directory you are browsing, the bottom pane shows contents of the directory.
 To transfer files, simply click and drag from one side to the other.
 To create directories on the roboRIO, right click and select "Create Directory".